Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Thermodynamic Bethe Ansatz of the sine--Gordon model

-Considering the field theory in a finite volume $R$, we can describe a generic eigenstate of the system by specifying the following ingredients: \begin{itemize} \item Rapidities of breathers $\theta^{(j)}_{B_k}$, where $k=1,\dots,n_B$ runs through the breather species and for a fixed $k$, $j=1,\dots,N_{B_k}$ where $N_{B_k}$ is the number of breathers of species $k$ present; \item Solitonic rapidities $\theta_S^{(j)}$, $j=1,\dots,N_S$ where $N_S$ is the total number of kinks/antikinks present; and \item Variables specifying the internal wave function in the $2^{N_S}$-dimensional space of topological charges. \end{itemize} Up to exponentially small corrections in the volume, the energy of the state (relative to the vacuum) can be computed as
+with $n_B$ specifying the number of breathers and $\alpha\geq 1$, with reflectionless points corresponding to setting $\alpha=1$.
+Considering the field theory in a finite volume $R$, we can describe a generic eigenstate of the system by specifying the following ingredients: \begin{itemize} \item rapidities of breathers $\theta^{(j)}_{B_k}$, where $k=1,\dots,n_B$ runs through the breather species and for a fixed $k$, $j=1,\dots,N_{B_k}$ where $N_{B_k}$ is the number of breathers of species $k$ present; \item solitonic rapidities $\theta_S^{(j)}$, $j=1,\dots,N_S$, where $N_S$ is the total number of kinks/antikinks present; and \item so-called magnonic rapidities that are variables specifying the internal wave function in the $2^{N_S}$-dimensional space of topological charges. \end{itemize} Up to exponentially small corrections in the volume, the energy of the state (relative to the vacuum) can be computed as